patrickkfkan/volumio-jellyfin/README.md

 # Jellyfin plugin for Volumio

 Volumio plugin for playing audio from one or more [Jellyfin](https://jellyfin.org/) servers.
-It has been tested on Volumio 2.834 + Jellyfin 10.6.4.
+It has been tested with Jellyfin 10.6.4 to 10.7.6.

+This repository has two branches:

+1. The `master` branch is targeted towards Volumio 3.
+2. The `volumio-2.x` branch is targeted towards Volumio 2.x.

+The focus is on the `master` branch.
+The `volumio-2.x` branch will only be maintained if it is practically feasible and still worthwhile to do so.

 #### Getting Started

+As at the time of this readme, the plugin can be installed from the plugin store of Volumio 2.x.
+This may no longer be the case when Volumio 3 completely replaces Volumio 2.
+You can still manually install and update the plugin on Volumio 2.x by following the steps below.

+### Manual Installation

-To install the Jellyfin plugin, first make sure you have [enabled SSH access](https://volumio.github.io/docs/User_Manual/SSH.html) on your Volumio device.
+To manually install the Jellyfin plugin, first make sure you have [enabled SSH access](https://volumio.github.io/docs/User_Manual/SSH.html) on your Volumio device.
 Then, in a terminal:

 ```
 $ ssh volumio@<your_Volumio_address>

+// You can copy and paste each line after the $ sign

 volumio:~$ mkdir jellyfin-plugin
 volumio:~$ cd jellyfin-plugin
 volumio:~/jellyfin-plugin$ git clone https://github.com/patrickkfkan/volumio-jellyfin.git
 volumio:~/jellyfin-plugin$ cd volumio-jellyfin
+volumio:~/jellyfin-plugin$ git checkout volumio-2.x
 volumio:~/jellyfin-plugin/volumio-jellyfin$ volumio plugin install

 ...